• Skip to main content

 Jump to Recipe Print Recipe

-A loaf of Dutch oven sourdough bread on a wooden bread peel.
+A round loaf of Dutch oven sourdough bread.

 Understanding Baker's Percentages